Crochet Now | Sugarplum Beary

 Free Crochet Pattern | Perfect Puff Pillow

 It’s free pattern Friday – woo hoo!
 And in collaboration with the lovely folks from Anchor Yarns I’ve got a brand new pillow pattern to offer you.
-Please allow me to introduce the Perfect Puff Pillow which is available to download for FREE from the Anchor website (see link below).
+Please allow me to introduce the Perfect Puff Pillow which is available to download for FREE from the Anchor website (see link below). view on this blog.

 I wanted to create a classic contemporary looking pillow in a solid colour with lovely texture so that crafters could match it to their own decor – though you could totally mix and match the colours of the motifs to create something totally unique!